endless-sky/endless-sky-wiki/CreatingOutfits.md

 * `sprite`: the path to the sprite, relative to the "images" folder, and not including the frame number or extension (e.g. "projectile/flamethrower", not "images/projectile/flamethrower+0.png").
 The sprite field can also have "child" elements, which include:
   * `frame rate` <fps>: animation frames per second.
-  * `"frame time" <ticks>`: game ticks per animation frame.
+  * `frame time`: game ticks per animation frame.
 A game tick is 1/60th of a second.
 This is an alternative way of specifying frame rate; if you specify both the last specification will be used.
-  * `"delay" <frames>`: number of animation frames to delay in between loops of the animation.
+  * `delay`: number of animation frames to delay in between loops of the animation.
 For example, a four-frame animation with a delay of 4 and a frame rate of 8 FPS will play the animation for half a second, then pause for half a second, then repeat.
   * `start frame` <frame>: which frame to start the animation at.
   * `random start frame`: start the animation at a random frame (e.g. so if you fire a bunch of projectiles, they won't all be pulsing through the animation in unison with each other).
-  * `"no repeat"`: the animation stops after it has played through once.
+  * `no repeat`: the animation stops after it has played through once.
 (If "rewind" is also specified, it will play forward, then play backward, then stop.)
-  * `"rewind"`: the animation plays forward, then reverses, rather than looping back to the beginning when it reaches the end.
+  * `rewind`: the animation plays forward, then reverses, rather than looping back to the beginning when it reaches the end.
 * `hardpoint sprite`: the sprite (which ought to be very tiny) to draw on top of the hardpoint where this weapon is installed, to show what direction the weapon is pointing in.
 Generally, this should only be used for turrets, because the gun hardpoints on many ships are already designed to look like guns.
 This sprite definition can use any of the same animation values as the ship sprite. **(v.
 0.9.7)**
 * `hardpoint offset`: The distance, in screen pixels, between the center of the hardpoint sprite and the point that projectiles should emerge from.
 Assuming the gun barrel is at the very top of the sprite, this will be 25% of the sprite's height in pixels.
 The weapon's range is effectively increased by this amount. **(v.
 0.9.7)**
 * `sound`: a path to a sound, relative to the "sounds" folder, and not including the extension or the loop specifier (e.g. "laser", not "sounds/laser~.wav").
 The sound file must be a mono (not stereo) WAV file with 16-bit, 44100 Hz encoding.